Braid variety cluster structures, I: 3D plabic graphs: Moves preserve the cluster algebra

-In this section, we prove \cref{thm:inducedIso} for non-mutation moves and \bmref{bm4}.
+In this section, we prove \cref{thm:inducedIso} for non-mutation moves other than \bmref{bm5}.
 We show that in this case, $\seedbr$ and $(\pbr, \Qbrp)$ differ only by reindexing.
-As noted in \cref{rmk:onlyCheckCluster}, it suffices to check this statement for clsuter variables.
+As noted in \cref{rmk:onlyCheckCluster}, it suffices to check this statement for cluster variables.